Gas Solenoid Valves

 Gas solenoid valves are the most common flow control valves that handle and control the flow of gaseous media.

 Gas solenoid valves control the flow of gasses through tubes as regular valves do, but unlike other valves, gas solenoid valves can be controlled remotely.
-Most often pneumatic, additional actuation methods for gas solenoid valves include electric and electro-pneumatic.
+Most often pneumatic, additional actuation methods for these solenoid valves include electric and electro-pneumatic.
 Compared to actuation methods such as hydraulic power, pneumatic power is considered cleaner and lower maintenance.